yusuf-saif/amis-fct/docs/pm/01-project-brief.md

 ## 2. Problem Statement

 > **Parents cannot easily find reliable school information.
 Educators lack a professional hub.
-The association has no credible digital home that reflects its authority and reach in Islamic education across the FCT.**
+The association has no credible digital home that reflects its authority and reach in Islamic education across the FCT.
+School membership and dues are managed entirely through manual, off-system processes.**

 Key pain points identified through discovery: